Leave without pay

 - Settle affairs of a personal nature, for example to execute an estate; or

-- Extend sick leave where credits have been exhausted.
+- Extend personal leave where credits have been exhausted.

 Other reasons may be acceptable and would be assessed and approved by the Vice-Chancellor on a case-by-case basis.